brunoterkaly/building-restful-service-with-java/README.md

 ## Step 1 of 4 - demonstration of the final application that we will build

-Below you can see the project created (SimpleRestfulService) that has been completed.
+Let's begin by showing you with a completed application that we will build this post.
+We will be using Eclipse and you can see that in the image below.

+The project is called SimpleRestfulService.
+You are seeing the completed version.
 We will run the project by right-mouse clicking in Project Explorer and choosing "Run on Server."

 ![](./images/image0001.jpg)